andrsussa/RoboND-Kinematics/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

-*  After I all calculations have been done on paper, programming part was actually pretty straight forward:
+*  After all calculations have been done on paper, programming part was actually pretty straight forward:
 1. Implemented IK calculations in IK_debug.py script, and it worked perfetly only for 1-st test case.
 As per suggestion I had to implement FK calculations as well in order to check previously calculated IK solution.
 2. Moved code to IK_server.py and run simulator.
 Although it was seemed to be moving along the suggested trajectory, values of thetas3-6 apparently were way off optimal - kuka was swinging its wrist and even kicked out target couple of times.
 The following steps have been introduced to improve quality of theta angles:
     1. Detecting and resolving wrist gimbal lock if theta5 ~ 0